 - Low Carb Lettuce Wraps: For a low carb option, try wrapping the chicken salad up in lettuce or collard greens.
 Butter lettuce is a great option for a softer lettuce wrap while something like Romaine will provide more crunch.

-- Open Faced: If you are looking to cut calories, consider making an open-faced sandwich topped with spouts or greens.
+- Open Faced: If you are looking to cut calories, consider making an open-faced sandwich topped with sprouts or greens.

 - Tomato or Cucumber Boats: This is another great low carb option.
 Hollow out a tomato or scoop the seeds out of a cucumber and fill the space with chicken salad.
 These are great for parties.
 Celery works too!